What Impact Will the Next PM Have on House Prices?

 Johnson’s main focus, at present, will be the general election, which was called back in October.

 If you’re unsure of who to vote for in the 12th December general election, and are particularly concerned about the housing market, then perhaps this data may help.
+This comprehensive overview of each party’s manifestos may also be useful.

 Overall, when we look back to 1974-2019, during four different Labour prime ministers, growth has actually substantially outstripped that of the Conservative leaders.
 Total combined house price growth under Labour prime ministers is equal to 119%, while the Conservatives have achieved just 5% (both adjusted for inflation).